 In the subject line of the email, please put Poetry Anthology Submission.
 In the body of the email, list the title of each poem and, if it was previously published, note where it appeared and when.
 Please format the document so that each page is numbered and your name and email address appear on every page.
 Also, include a brief bio of 50 words or fewer.

 Publication date of From the Farther Shore: Discovering Cape Cod and the Islands Through Poetry will be in the Summer of 2020 to coincide with the commemoration of the Pilgrims’ landing in Provincetown.

 Rise and Shine

-Now in its tenth year, the Rise and Shine Program offers workshops in the arts to youth at risk followed by opportunities to celebrate their work through exhibits, readings, and performances at the Cultural Center.
+Now in its eleventh year, the Rise and Shine Program offers workshops in the arts to youth at risk followed by opportunities to celebrate their work through exhibits, readings, and performances at the Cultural Center.
 Hundreds of students from all over the Cape have taken part in this program, one of the Center’s finest contributions to the region.
 Rise and Shine also provides arts mentors to youth with an interest in the visual, performing, or literary arts.

 Part Two: The Cultural Center arranges, staffs, promotes, and hosts events and exhibits by Rise and Shine participants.

 Rise and Shine is funded in part by The Massachusetts Cultural Council, several local cultural councils, the Arts Foundation of Cape Cod, the Davenport Foundations, the Joan Bentinck-Smith Charitable Foundation, Cape and Islands United Way, and others.
 We thank them for their support.